THOMASELOVE/432-classes-2026/class02/README.md

 ## Announcements

+1. Today's class has been moved to Zoom.
+See your email for the Zoom information.
-1. My intention is to discuss [Project A](https://thomaselove.github.io/432-2026/projA.html) in some detail in class 3 but I'm happy to address questions about it (especially via **431-help at case dot edu** at any time.
+2. My intention is to discuss [Project A](https://thomaselove.github.io/432-2026/projA.html) in some detail in class 3 but I'm happy to address questions about it (especially via **431-help at case dot edu** at any time.
-2. Thank you to those of you who have completed the [Welcome to 432 Survey](https://bit.ly/432-2026-welcome-survey).
+3. Thank you to those of you who have completed the [Welcome to 432 Survey](https://bit.ly/432-2026-welcome-survey).
 If you haven't done this yet, then please do it today.
-3. Remember that [Lab 1](https://thomaselove.github.io/432-2026/lab1.html) is due at NOON on Wednesday 2026-01-21.
+4. Remember that [Lab 1](https://thomaselove.github.io/432-2026/lab1.html) is due at NOON on Wednesday 2026-01-21.
 Submit the work to [Canvas](https://canvas.case.edu).
-4. TA office hours begin **Friday 2025-01-16**.
-Zoom details and the complete schedule are available on our **Shared Google Drive**, and [Canvas](https://canvas.case.edu).
+5. TA office hours begin **Friday 2025-01-16**.
+Zoom details *and* the complete schedule are available on our **Shared Google Drive**, and on [Canvas](https://canvas.case.edu).
     - Remember that we won't hold any office hours this Monday 2026-01-19, because of the Martin Luther King, Jr. Holiday.
-5. The materials remain online until 2026-06-01.
+6. The materials remain online until 2026-06-01.
 In May, you will want to download (and keep for yourself) anything you want to have after that date.

 ## Another Course